|HTOM 5000: Principles of Tourism and Hospitality|

 Conduct meetings and make formal presentations through the use of effective public speaking skills and techniques.

 Your eight-week work placement will provide you with the vital hands-on experience that is highly valued by employers.
-Gain valuable work-related experience needed for you to embark upon an exciting career in the hospitality and tourism industries.
-Our internship co-ordinators provide support in securing your work placement.
+Gain valuable work experience needed to embark upon an exciting career in the hospitality and tourism industry.
+Our internship co-ordinators provide support in securing your work placement, leveraging our strategic relationships and partnerships with highly rated employers.
 During the placement, you will receive hands-on experience, network with industry professionals while working under their experienced direction, while allowing you to showcase your skills and knowledge, all under the guidance of dedicated faculty support.
 Placements provide the opportunity for employers to evaluate students’ performance.

 The Faculty of Business has more than 500 industry partners who provide added value to students with field trips, guest speaker presentations, and case studies - to form valuable components of the Hospitality and Tourism Operations Management Graduate Certificate program.
 Partners provide internships for students, fund capital projects such as labs and more than $60,000 in awards and scholarships, and also employ Humber graduates.